DanilaBezhin/DanilaBezhin/README.md

 - :telescope: I develop beautiful and user-friendly interfaces for users.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I like to solve interesting problems.

-- :zap: In my free time, I solve problems on CodeWars and read tech articles.
+- :zap: In my free time, I solve problems on CodeWars and read articles about best practices.

 ---